Kevin Mbabu: Fulham

 On 27 July 2022, Mbabu joined newly promoted Premier League club Fulham for a reported fee of €5.5 million with and additional €2 million in add-ons, on a three-year deal, with the option to extend for a further twelve months.
-"Kevin is a player whom we’ve pursued for several years.
+"Kevin is a player whom we've pursued for several years.
 He brings great physical tools to our Club in addition to his vast experience," said club owner Tony Khan.

 Loan to Servette

 On 13 February, Mbabu returned to his youth club Servette FC on loan for the remainder of the 2022–23 season.

+Loan to Augsburg

+On 1 September 2023, Mbabu joined Bundesliga club Augsburg on a season-long loan.

+Midtjylland

+On 30 August 2024, Mbabu joined Danish side Midtjylland.

 International career

 Due to his mixed descent, Mbabu was eligible to play for Switzerland, DR Congo and France.
 He was a youth international for Switzerland, from the under–16 to under–21 side.

 Senior career

 In May 2018, Mbabu was named in the Switzerland's preliminary squad for the 2018 FIFA World Cup in Russia.
 However, he was cut from the squad after Switzerland's preliminary squad was cut to 26.
 He made his debut on 8 September 2018, in the starting lineup against the 2018–19 UEFA Nations League match against Iceland.

 In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.

+In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team upset favorites France en route to the quarter-finals, where they lost to Spain.